IIIF/api/source/api/auth/0.9/index.md

 #### 2.2.2.
 JSON Interaction

-Clients that can send cookies _SHOULD_ request the access token service's URI directly, with all of the cookies sent to or established by the login service.
+Non-browser clients that can send cookies _SHOULD_ request the access token service's URI directly, with all of the cookies sent to or established by the login service.

 If an authorization code was obtained using the client identity service, described below, then this _MUST_ be passed to the access token service as well.
 The authorization code is passed to the access token service as the value of a query parameter called `code`.
 An example URL: